Chery: Chery Fulwin

-Chery Fulwin (奇瑞风云 (Qíruì Fēngyún)) is a product line of Chery established in November 2023 to market plug-in hybrid vehicles.
+Chery Fulwin (风云 (Fēngyún)) is a product line of Chery established in November 2023 to market plug-in hybrid vehicles.
 Most Fulwin vehicles are based on Chery petrol vehicles with an additional plug-in hybrid system marketed as Kunpeng Super Performance Electric Hybrid C-DM.
 Chery Fulwin vehicles are distributed through separate dealership network.

 Chery Fulwin products will be divided into three series: A, T and M, representing sedan, SUV and MPV categories respectively.
 Extended-range electric and battery electric vehicles are also planned.
 Its first model, the Fulwin A8 sedan was available to pre-sale in December 2023.

 The Fulwin/Fengyun name was a model name used by Chery several times in the past, starting from the Fengyun sedan in 1999.

 Since 8 July 2025, Chery Fulwin was repositioned from a product series to an independent brand, positioning itself as a "global new energy luxury brand".
 After becoming independent, the new brand will belong to the newly established "Chery Brand Domestic Business Group" alongside Exeed, QQ, and Arrizo + Tiggo series.